Bharat Forge: Artillery business

-In 2024, KSSL reported a record export of 100 artillery guns to foreign countries including Armenia and an unnamed Middle Eastern country as part of a $155 million contract for 155 mm guns in 2022.
-The products that were exported includes towed guns, such as the Bharat-52 and Advanced Towed Artillery Gun System (ATAGS) along with mounted MArG system and ultra-light howitzers.
+In 2024, KSSL reported a record export of 100 artillery guns to foreign customers, including Armenia and an unnamed Middle Eastern country as part of a $155 million contract for 155 mm guns in 2022.
+The products that were exported includes towed guns, such as the Bharat-52 and the Advanced Towed Artillery Gun System (ATAGS) along with the mounted MArG 155-BR system and ultra-light howitzers.
 As of February 2025, the subsidiary has an order book of $600 million.
-KSSL also signed a Letter of Intent with AM General for the supply of artillery cannons to support the latter's development of a range of 105 mm and 155 mm calibre next-generation artillery guns.
+KSSL also signed a letter of intent with AM General for the supply of artillery cannons to support the latter's development of a range of 105 mm and 155 mm calibre next-generation artillery guns.

+On 18 June 2026, KSSL signed a strategic partnership with AM General at the Eurosatory defense exposition.
+The objective of the partnership was to offer compact and light-weight next generation mounted artillery gun platforms for the global market.
+AM General has offered to participate in the Mobile Tactical Cannon (MTC) programme of the U.S. Army where they offered a 155 mm, 52-calibre platform based on the Mounted Artillery Gun (MArG) system of the KSSL.
+The platform is claimed to be combat-relevant and a delivery is planned by 2027 once chosen.
+The system will be integrated with the patented Soft Recoil Technology (SRT) Recoil Mitigation system, an automated load-assist, and an all-weather fire-control suite providing indirect and direct fire capabilities.
+It fires a standard high-explosive ammunition at a maximum range of up to 40 km and has a capacity to carry 20 rounds and propellant charges on-board.

 Sharp India

 Kalyani Telecommunications & Electronics Pvt.
 Ltd. was incorporated on 5 July 1985 by Bharat Forge.
 The company manufactured black and white and colour television sets, and videocassette recorders under the brand name Optonica.
 It became a public limited company on 20 September 1985.
 The company was renamed Kalyani Sharp India Ltd. on 2 May 1986.
 Japan's Sharp Corporation acquired a 40% stake in Kalyani Sharp India Ltd. in 1990.
 The company was renamed Sharp India Ltd. in 2005.